EdDataScienceEES/tutorial-emmmahouse/index.md

 1. Introducing the importance of interactive visualisations
 2. Background checks
 3. Wrangling the data
-4. Form a well presented interactive table
+4. Creating a simple interactive table
-5. Produce a graph
+5. Creating an interactive scatter plot
-6. Making this graph interactive
+6. Making an animation
-7. Using this graph to make an animation
+7. Summary

 **In this tutorial we will be using data from [this repository](https://github.com/EdDataScienceEES/tutorial-emmmahouse.git).
 Click on that link too access the repository and download the Puffin data used to follow the tutorial directly, or use your own data.**